About the course

 - embarking upon an academic career pathway

-- becoming a medical educator.
+- becoming a clinical educator.

 Past students have also gone on to study for the part-time DPhil in Evidence Based Health Care.